igloo-project/igloo-doc/source/usage/bootstrap/create-initialize-project-workflow.rst

 .. _Oomph page: install-oomph.html

-Open an Eclipse 4.7 (Oxygen) and select a new and clean workspace.
+Open an Eclipse (> 4.7 Oxygen, last release preferred) and select a new and clean workspace.

 After that, follow the :ref:`Oomph documentation <oomph-project-init>` until the window with multiple variables to fill in.